mmguinness/portfolio/CV.md

  [Education](#education) - [Employment](#employment) - [Interests](#interests)

-Enthusiastic junior developer with a **passion for making things**.
-I bring project planning, requirement analysis, critical thinking and iterative work methods from my previous **training in architecture**.
-This combined with my experience working as an architect, and having to effectively collaborate on complex projects, makes me comfortable and adaptable in new teams.
+I’m a former architect who **loves building things** with code.
+I bring project planning, requirement analysis, critical thinking and iterative work methods from my previous training in architecture.
+Working over the last ten years, I have learnt to collaborate and lead on complex projects, working closely with the design team, consultants, contractors, clients, stakeholders and the public.

 Recent graduate of [Makers Academy](https://makers.tech/about-us/) coding bootcamp.